-The pulpit is intended not as a showcase for a preacher’s performance, but as the place from which a pastor gives Christ-exalting, biblical instruction.
+The pulpit is intended not as a showcase for a preacher’s performance but as the place from which a pastor gives Christ-exalting, biblical instruction.
 Using Paul’s admonition to the Corinthians as a standard, Alistair Begg identifies nine pitfalls that threaten to undermine effective pastoral ministry.
-Only when a preacher is Spirit-filled, anointed, and empowered by God does a divine encounter occur within the listeners, awakening faith in Jesus and glorifying God through the preaching.
+When a preacher is Spirit-filled, anointed, and empowered by God, a divine encounter can occur within the listeners, awakening faith in Jesus and glorifying God through the preaching.

 Can I invite you to take your Bibles and turn with me to 1 Corinthians and chapter 1, and to follow along as I read from the eighteenth verse?